Understanding Functional Freeze: Signs, Causes, and How to Heal

 4. Prioritize Emotional Safety

-Seek out therapy, support groups, or safe relationships where you can be seen, understood, and supported without pressure.
+Seek out therapy, support groups, or safe relationships where you can be seen and supported without pressure to perform or explain yourself.

 5. Choose Self-Compassion Over Self-Criticism